Gaurav-Soni24/Gaurav-Soni24/README.md

 📚 Currently sharpening my skills in frontend development, DSA, and LeetCode challenges.
 🚀 Aspiring to grow through internships and meaningful contributions to open-source.

-🌱 Currently working on:

-Quizify-backend: A quiz management platform with anti-cheating features.
-React projects like map components with AQI integration using Leaflet.
 ⚡ Fun fact: I manage my life with essentials, chasing dreams on a budget, and finding joy in the journey.

 📬 Let’s connect and create something amazing together!